asgeo1/octopress/source/index.markdown

 --------------------------------------------------------------------------------
 ## Skills and Experience

-I've worked as a web developer for over 10 years, working with many different technologies.
+I've worked as a web developer for 15 years, working with many different technologies.
 I'm a good fit for many projects, as I have a breadth of knowledge across many technology stacks, but are also pretty focused around modern web development practices.